reduanmasud/load-tester/README.md

     ```sh
     docker compose up frontend-prod
     ```
+4. **Configure and run a load test**:
+   - Access the frontend at `http://localhost:3000`
+   - Configure your test parameters
+   - Start the test and monitor results in real-time

 #### Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss your ideas for improvements or new features.